MichaelRocks/paranoid/README.md

 The extension object contains the following properties:
 - `enabled` — `boolean`.
 Allows to disable obfuscation for the project.
 Default value is `true`.
+- `includeSubprojects` — `boolean`.
+Allows to enable obfuscation for subprojects.
+Default value is `false`.

 How it works
 ------------